cugos/cugos.github.com/_posts/meetings/2014-01-15-cugos_monthly.markdown

 - [@aaronr](https://github.com/aaronr) will bring special guest Claire Hofius who has been doing a short internship to process and publish local (Langley WA) geo-data to GitHub as GeoJSON.
 - [@githubuser](https://yoururl.com/) description to come...
+- @pkeum - Talk about potential CUGOS presence (group workshop/presentations) at WAURISA conf may 12-14, 2014
 __Meeting Notes:__